 For your development to be considered to be complying development, your land must not have the characteristics described in Clause 1.17A, Clause 1.18 and Clause 1.19 of the Codes SEPP.

 Council can issue a Planning Certificate - Section 10.7(2) and (5) to show whether complying development under the Codes SEPP can be carried out on a particularly piece of land.

 It is the responsibility of the applicant to ensure the proposed development meets all the complying development requirements.
-Council and accredited private certifiers cannot issue a Complying Development Certificate (CDC) is the development does not strictly meet these requirements.
+Council and accredited private certifiers cannot issue a Complying Development Certificate (CDC) if the development does not strictly meet these requirements.

 Our Duty Building Officer can assist you with any questions you may have regarding the CDC process.
-Alternatively, you can visit the NSW Planning Portal for further information on complying development
+Alternatively, you can visit the NSW Planning Portal for further information on complying development.

 If the development if not exempt or complying, then development consent will be required.